Understanding Knee Pain

 Lifestyle Changes

-Lifestyle modifications are pivotal in managing osteoarthritis and knee pain effectively.
-According to a 2015 research study (Healthline), these changes can help alleviate symptoms.
+Lifestyle modifications are pivotal in managing osteoarthritis and knee pain effectively (Healthline).
+Key lifestyle changes include:

 - Weight Management: Reducing weight can decrease the stress on your knees.